accoffin12/streaming-03-bonus-acoffin/README.md

 ### Adding the Loop
 A loop was added so that multiple messages were sent to the consumer.
 This means that if the emitter is not interrupted, emits all 50 lines of the MTAHourlyData50R.csv file.
 It demonstrates the possibility of a Producer continuously emitting different messages to the same queue for the same consumer to receive so long as the rout_keys and queue names match.

-The addition of the loop did alter the script structure that establishes which task to execute within the queue or what to do with the data sent.
+The loop did alter the script structure that establishes which task to execute within the queue or what to do with the data sent.
 ```
         # Creates a loop to emitt more than one message from the csv
         while True: